Challenger banks in Spain: who’s who (and what’s their tech)

 The challenger also integrates with Google and Apple Pay, and, according to La Vanguardia, is planning to expand into more countries soon.

 In April 2018, it raised an additional $250 million in Series C funding, which saw the fintech valued at $1.7 billion – a five-fold increase in less than a year.
-In November 2018, it announced it was planning a $500 million Series D investment round – potentially led by Softbank.
+Later that year, it unveiled plans to raise $500 million in equity a Series D round and $1 billion in financing, bringing its valuation to $5 billion.

 Self Bank used to be a subsidiary of Société Générale’s Boursorama, and has now been relaunched under the new ownership of private equity firm Warburg Pincus as a mobile bank.